CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

 # solution 1: reduce depth
 If we take the authors suggestion reducing the read number to 2 million 2x150 bp reads (10% * 20 million 2x150 bp) the cost per sample will be `(800 + 15*3) * [(60 * 0.1) + 2] = 6760 Euro` which is more affordable.
-- The risk of this solution: by reducing the read depth, the resulted data may not informative enough for establishment of prediction models.
+- Drawback: by reducing the read depth, the resulted data may not informative enough for establishment of prediction models.
 -> **The finding of [Weisweiler et al. (2019)](https://doi.org/10.1186/s12864-019-6174-3) has not been proved as a universal result that can apply to any population and any trait, so Katharina reminded me that I should not design the experiment by assuming the lower read depth can also work well in my project.

-# solution 2: reduce the sample size
+# solution 2: reduce sample size
 `10000 euro / 62 = 161 libraries`
-- The risk of this solution: by reduce the sample size to less than 25% of original sample size, we can expect
+- Drawback: by reduce the sample size to less than 25% of original sample size, we can expect the accuracy of model will decline and also the conclusion obtained from this model will be less general.
-- Other concerns:

 ## RNA library
 We currently have two new methods for preparing RNA library.
 - TM3'seq: [Pallares et al. 2020](https://www.g3journal.org/content/ggg/10/1/143.full.pdf) -> We will use this one